 The Ubud Sacred Monkey Forest is famous for being home to a macaque colony.
-In addition, they are so used to tourists that don’t hesitate to approach, play, ask for food, steal or even bite you.
+The monkeys are so used to tourists that they won’t hesitate to approach, play, ask for food, steal things, or even bite you.

-Although the little ones may seem harmless, never interact or feed a wild animal.
-I let some monkeys climb on me and one of them bit me.
+Although the little ones may seem harmless, never interact with or feed a wild animal.
+I let some monkeys climb on me, and one of them bit me.
 Luckily, I had good travel insurance to Indonesia that helped me with everything, but still you must be very careful.

-The entrance fee of the Monkey Forest is IDR 20k ($1.42) although I recommend checking any changes on the official website.
+The entrance fee for the Monkey Forest is IDR 20k ($1.42), although I recommend double-checking the official website.

-Inside the forest you will find a lot of monster figures that give a magical touch to this attraction.
+Inside the forest, you’ll find many monster figures, which give a magical touch to this attraction.

-The jungle has grown sweeping everything.
-Aerial roots unfold everywhere, consuming statues, bridges and everything in their reach.
+The jungle has grown over everything, so aerial roots unfold everywhere, consuming statues, bridges, and everything within reach.
 I advise you to go to the areas furthest from the entrance.
-There, you will find more jungle and fewer tourists.
-This area is one of my favorite places to visit in Ubud.
+There, you’ll find more jungle and fewer tourists.
+This area is one of my favorite places to visit in Ubud

 3. Puri Saren Agung.
 The Ubud Royal Palace

-As the royal family still lives in the palace, the entrance to the public is restricted to a very specific area of the complex.
-The part that you can visit consists of an interior courtyard with traditional decoration that when it is not full of tourists it transmits incredible energy.
-In fact, the legends tell that the palace was built in that exact location because of the magnetism of the area.
+As the royal family still lives in the palace, entrance to the public is restricted to a very specific area of the complex.
+The part you can visit consists of an interior courtyard with traditional decoration that, when it’s not full of tourists, emits incredible energy.
+In fact, legends say the palace was built in that exact location because of the magnetism of the area.

 At night, traditional dance exhibitions are usually held in the main courtyard.
-To know what days and what type of dance is celebrated, you can find the information at the palace gate itself.
-Enjoying a Kecak dance show is an essential thing to do in Ubud, although we decided to do it elsewhere in this town, as I will tell you later.
+If you want to know what days of the week to see them and what types of dance will be on, you can find the information at the palace gate itself.
+Enjoying a Kecak dance show is an essential thing to do in Ubud, although we decided to do it elsewhere in this town, as I’ll tell you about later.

 4. Pura Taman Saraswati.
 The best temple to visit in Ubud Center

-The temple of Pura Taman Saraswati was built in honor of the goddess of knowledge, literature and art.
-It is situated on the same street as the market and the royal palace, so it is one of the temples of Ubud that you should not miss.
+The temple of Pura Taman Saraswati was built in honor of the goddess of knowledge, literature, and art.
+It’s situated on the same street as the market and the royal palace, so it’s one of the temples of Ubud that you should not miss.

-In Balinese Hindu style, it is for me one of the most impressive buildings to see in downtown Ubud.
+Built in the Balinese Hindu style, it is, for me, one of the most impressive buildings to see in downtown Ubud.
 It stands out for its two symmetrical ponds full of lotus flowers, which you must cross to reach the main area.
-The entrance to this temple is free, being one of the main temples of Bali.
-Surely it surprises you!
+Entrance to this temple is free, since it’s one of the main temples of Bali.
+It will definitely surprise you!